 On January 19, 2023, the Financial Industry Regulatory Authority (FINRA) released its 2023 Examination and Risk Monitoring Program report (the FINRA Report), highlighting the following key elements of its expanded enforcement priorities:

-This regulatory brief will focus on FINRA obligations regarding manipulative trading prevention and related impacts trade surveillance and compliance programs.
+This regulatory brief will focus on FINRA obligations regarding manipulative trading prevention and related impacts to trade surveillance and compliance programs.

 FINRA Rule 3110 requires member firms to supervise any associated persons’ trading procedures; and supervisory procedures must include a process for reviewing securities transactions which is “reasonably designed” to detect and report trades that may violate applicable FINRA, SEC and other regulations that prohibit manipulative trading and “deceptive devices.”
 2